NCAA Football Heisman Trophy Betting

 Since the first Heisman Trophy was presented to Jay Berwanger in 1935, the overwhelming majority of Heisman Trophy winners have been running backs or quarterbacks.
 Running backs were the original stars in college football, so it’s no surprise to see ball carriers win most of the early awards.
 There was a big shift to the passing game at the start of the 21st Century though, and quarterbacks have made up most of the winners since that point.

 Alabama did not have a Heisman Trophy winner before Mark Ingram won the award in 2009.
-The Crimson Tide have had three players claim the highest individual honor in college football since that point, and they have had the two most recent winners of this trophy.
+The Crimson Tide have had three players claim the highest individual honor in college football since that point, and they have boasted two of the three most recent winners of this trophy.
 DeVonta Smith became the first receiver to win the Heisman Trophy since Desmond Howard, and Bryce Young was the first Alabama quarterback to earn the honor in 2021.

 YEAR |